 - Barriers to agility and change

-- The increasing need to break down organizational silos
+- The increasing need to break down organisational silos

 - The Innovator’s Dilemma